 Q. Does a user token for the same physical user as a username identifier equate to a single licensed user?

 A. Yes.
 We treat these as multiple ids for the same licensed user.

 Q. Does anonymous access to Nexus count as one user, or as many users that may be accessing Nexus anonymously?

-A. If you are exposing your Nexus instances publicly (outside your organization), then the anonymous access counts as one user.
+A. If you are exposing your Nexus instances publicly (outside your organization), then the anonymous access originating from the public counts as one user.
 If the anonymous access is within your organization, then each individual user as defined by the license agreement applies, despite the access not requiring a login.

 Q. How can I verify if I am in compliance with the number of licensed users?

-A. As an Administrator user, you can access the Administration -> Licensing tab in Nexus, then click the "Active Users Report" button.
+In Nexus Repository Manager versions before 3.17.0, you can access the "System -> Licensing -> Recent Connections" UI.
 You will then have access to a report of all the unique IP addresses accessing nexus within the last 7 days.
-This information is intended as an approximation tool only.
-In many situations ( eg. reverse proxy fronting Nexus ), the number of unique IPs accessing Nexus will be skewed.
+This information is intended as an approximation tool only and should not be the only method you use to determine license compliance.